-The problem with most of us is that we always want to live someone else’s lives.
+The problem with most of us is that we always want to live someone else’s life.
 We set the so-called “happiness standards” based on the visible lives of others.
-We are haunted by their apparent “happy and happening” lives, thanks to the omnipresent social media.
+We are haunted by their apparent happy and happening lives, all thanks to the omnipresent social media.
 Based on their visible lives around us and on social media, we define our own lives.
-We don’t even know for real how their lives actual are, we are simply blinded by what they seem to have and we don’t.
-We choose to ignore and nullify what we already have.
+We don’t even know for how real their lives actual are, we are simply blinded by what they seem to have and we don’t.
+We promptly choose to ignore and nullify what we already have.

-We start earning.
-But it’s never enough.
+One day, we start earning.
 We chose to spend all of it on ourselves to match our upgraded “happiness standards”.
+So, it is never enough.
 Basic necessities of life take a backseat.
 We desire to fit in among our new better “peers”.
 In our minds, we are still comparing our lives with our old and new friends.
 When our pockets are empty, we go to our parents.
 We don’t even feel that now it’s our turn to take care of them.
 We continue to take them for granted.

 We are doing what our “happy” peers are doing.
-But somehow we are still not happy.
+But somehow we are still not happy and feel void inside instead.
 We are striving to provide our spouses and children with all luxuries.
-But they are still not happy with us and still complaining.
+But they are still not happy with us and are still complaining.

-Will we ever understand that happiness is in our hands, that we can never be happy if we set superficial and abnormally high materialistic “happiness standards”?
-Will we understand that instead of running after money and success, if we start focusing on working hard and bettering ourselves everyday, all kind of successes are bound to follow.
+We are not understanding that happiness is in our hands, that we can never be happy if we set superficial and abnormally high materialistic “happiness standards”?
+We are not seeing that instead of running after money and success, if we start focusing on working hard and bettering ourselves everyday, all kind of successes are bound to follow.
 In our quest of looking towards the superficial upwards, we do not choose to compare ourselves with the ones who are less privileged than us.
 But if we choose we do so, we will be grateful for everything that we do have in our hands.

 Think about those who have to struggle each day for the basic needs of food, clothing and shelter.
 Think about those who can’t even afford to go to school or college.
 Think about those who are the only earning member in the entire family, worse they don’t even have a job but have mouths to feed.